Who Are the Adorable Twins Who Carried Meghan Markle's Veil Down the Aisle?

 The smiling helpers were Brian and John Mulroney, the 7-year-old twin sons of Meghan’s best friend, Jessica Mulroney.
 After arriving in the Rolls Royce with Meghan, the boys exited the car ahead of her.

-The boys, whose grandfather is the former Canadian Prime Minister Ben Mulroney, carried Meghan’s lengthy veil (which extended long past her train) side-by-side, leading the rest of Meghan and Prince Harry’s wedding party down the aisle.
+The boys, whose grandfather is the former Canadian Prime Minister Brian Mulroney, carried Meghan’s lengthy veil (which extended long past her train) side-by-side, leading the rest of Meghan and Prince Harry’s wedding party down the aisle.
 One of the twins showed off a wide gap-toothed smile as he walked down the aisle.

 - Don’t miss out!
 Tune in to Meghan and Harry – a Fairy-Tale Wedding on Saturday, May 19, starting at 6 a.m.
 ET/ 3 a.m.
 PT on PeopleTV — now available on PeopleTV.com and on your favorite streaming device.